OffchainLabs/arbitrum-docs/arbitrum-docs/run-arbitrum-node/nitro/03-nitro-database-snapshots.md

 ## Creating a snapshot

-To generate the a snapshot for the Nitro database, first you need to stop the process gracefully.
-You must not generate the snapshot while Nitro is running because the database might be in a intermediary state.
+To generate a snapshot for the Nitro database, you first need to stop the process gracefully.
+You must not generate the snapshot while Nitro runs because the database might be in an intermediary state.
 Nitro should print logs like the ones described below when stopping.

 ```shell
 ^CINFO [08-22|18:10:55.015] shutting down because of sigint